 To help keep your employees in the know and ensure their dependents receive continuous coverage, you can direct them to take the following steps:

-- They need to confirm the over-age student’s status as a full-time student when they submit their claims.
+- They need to confirm the overage student’s status as a full-time student when they submit their claims.
 Emphasize the importance of this step if the dependents have either recently become over-age students or they no longer qualify (as a result of turning 25 years old, or 26 in Quebec.)

-- They need to let your benefits administrator know once the dependent qualifies as an over-age student.
+- They need to let your company’s benefits administrator know once the dependent qualifies as an over-age student.
 Otherwise, their claims will be declined.

 - After that, whenever your employee submits a claim, let them know to simply check ‘Yes’ where it asks them to confirm if their dependent is a full-time student.